 - Video tutorials demonstrating how to use your products

-The live commerce market was valued at more than $128 billion in 2024 and is expected to grow beyond $2.469 trillion by 2033.
-Best of all, Livestreams are free to host.
+The live commerce market was valued at more than $128 billion in 2024 and is expected to grow beyond $2.4 trillion by 2033.
+Best of all, livestreams are free to host.
 You just need to be engaging enough to capture attention and convince viewers to stick around.

 Take this creative marketing idea further by co-hosting livestreams with influencers in your space.
 If you run a cosmetics brand, for example, find a beauty influencer to livestream with.
 You could ask them their favorite beauty secrets, how they use your products, or have them give a quick tutorial.